Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 The subject is a partyId.
 PartyId is an internal value only known for Altinn.
 Altinn needs to provide a API to convert from PartyId to ssn/orgnr for orgs.
 For parties calling they are limited to a given party so they know which party the event belongs to.

+In the future if there is events related to subject that does not have a partyId in Altinn we could use another identificator in addition.

 ```json {hl_lines=[3]}
 [{
   "source":  "skd/skattemelding/234234422/2acb1253-07b3-4463-9ff5-60dc82fd59f8",